Vegetable Tanned Leather

 This traditional approach requires thick, hard-wearing leathers that have a more natural and earthy touch and smell.

 Because of its organic nature, vegetable-tanned hides develop a personalized patina in leather with use and age.
 The beauty behind this feature is that every product tells a different story, including yours.

 The organic nature of this process also makes vegetable-tanned hides biodegradable - just another added benefit to this lost art.

-Chrome tanning leather is significantly different compared to vegetable tanning leather, including vast differences in cost, quality, wear, and environmental impact.
+Chrome tanning leather and vegan leather is significantly different compared to vegetable tanned leather, including vast differences in cost, quality, wear, and environmental impact.

-Vegetable tanning is eco-friendly because the process is chemical-free, so there is no harmful runoff of liquids into the environment and it's a safe practice for its craftsman.
+Vegetable tanning is eco-friendly because the process is chemical-free, so there is no harmful runoff of liquids into the environment and it's a safe practice for its craftsmen.